decode-data/decode-data.github.io/docs/index.md

 - nested-content-derived schema generation
 - efficient automation
 - extensibility
 - built on the foundations of the bqtools functional library for BigQuery

+## Where?
+- installed in the inbound BigQuery dataset or optionally an alternative.
+-